Special Jurisdiction of the Armed Forces and Chaplaincy

 The Special Jurisdiction of the Armed Forces and Chaplaincy (SJAFC) is a jurisdiction of the Anglican Church in North America that provides canonical residence and endorsement for the ACNA's chaplains who require professional ecclesiastical endorsement.
-With more than 300 chaplains as of 2024, 187 of them serving as active-duty military chaplains, the JAFC is the principal endorser of Anglican military chaplains in the United States.
+With more than 300 chaplains in 2024, 187 of them serving as active-duty military chaplains, the SJAFC was the principal endorser of Anglican military chaplains in the United States.
 Authorized by the ACNA's canons in 2014, the SJAFC was led by Bishop Derek Jones from its early years as a deanery of the Convocation of Anglicans in North America.

 In 2025, amid a dispute over charges of misconduct against him, Jones withdrew from the ACNA; a nonprofit organization he led, also named the Jurisdiction of the Armed Forces and Chaplaincy, claimed to have withdrawn from the ACNA as well.
 The ACNA did not recognize the withdrawal as affecting the SJAFC as described in its canons, and reconstituted its chaplaincy jurisdiction under Bishop Jay Cayangyang.
+As of 2026, the SJAFC claimed 150 affiliated chaplains.